-Scheduled maturities of long-term debt are disclosed in Note 25.
+Scheduled maturities of long-term debt are disclosed in Note 26.

 Available credit line facilities.
-In addition to disclosed above, at 31 December 2020, the Group had available long-term bank credit line facilities with credit limits for the total amount of RR 160 billion, as well as a short-term bank credit line facility with credit limit of RR 20 billion.
+In addition to disclosed above, at 31 December 2021, the Group had available long-term bank credit line facilities with credit limits for the total amount of RR 160 billion.
 The facilities include the maintenance of certain restrictive financial covenants.